Timo Glock: DTM

 Glock switched to the DTM in 2013, signing for BMW.
 In his third race he scored his first points and podium with third place.
 He would not score any more points until the final race of the season at Hockenheim, where he won his first DTM race of his career.

 Porsche Supercup

-In 2004 Glock made his Porsche Supercup debut for the Porsche AG Team for a one-off start at the Nürburgring finishing 6th in Race 1 and 7th in Race 2.
-In 2023 Glock returned as a guest driver for Porsche Motorsport in the number #911 at the Hungaroring and Monza finishing his first race in 19 years in 15th scoring a point but was not eligible due to being a guest driver.
-And in Monza finishing 9th.
-He returned in 2024 once again for Dr.Ing h.c.
-F. Porsche AG again in the number #911 driving in the round at the Red Bull Ring finishing 18th.
+In 2004, Glock made his Porsche Supercup debut for the Porsche AG Team for a one-off start at the Nürburgring finishing sixth in Race 1 and seventh in Race 2.

+In 2023, Glock returned as a guest driver for Porsche Motorsport in the number No. 911 at the Hungaroring and Monza, finishing his first race in 19 years in 15th, scoring a point but was not eligible due to being a guest driver, and in Monza finishing ninth.
+He returned in 2024, once again for Dr.Ing h.c.
+F. Porsche AG in the No. 911, this time driving in the round at the Red Bull Ring, finishing 18th.